CheeryLee/fastlane-plugin-sapfire/README.md

 **NuGet** is a package manager,  primarily used for packaging and distributing software written using the .NET.

 **Microsoft Store** is a digital distribution platform for Windows.

-## Goals
-> Sapfire is in beta status at the moment.
-Not all declared features are supported right now.
-Look at the goals list
-> down below to find info of interest.

-- [x] Generic MSBuild support
-- [x] NuGet package building
-- [x] NuGet package uploading to various repositories
-- [ ] Microsoft Store app submission

 ## Getting started
 To get started working with plugin, add it to your `fastlane/Pluginfile`: